bchelsea/Slot-Machine/README.md

   <img src="Emoji_Slot_Machine.png">
 </h4>

-Hello there fellow gamblers!</b> Welcome to the one and only **Emoji Slot Machine**!
+<b>Hello there fellow gamblers!</b> Welcome to the one and only **Emoji Slot Machine**!
 Whether you are a novice slot machine player or basically live in a casino, the **Emoji Slot Machine** makes it easy and fun to spend (fake) money!
 Equipped with fun flashing animations and pretty high winning odds, **Emoji Slot Machine** is as enjoyable to watch as it is to play... almost feels as if you were in the Sin City itself!

 <br>
 For those unfamiliar with Slot Machines and their history, check out the provided links below to learn more.